3Dickulus/FragM/README.md

 # Pre-built packages

-   You can find pre-built packages for OSX 10.14.4, Ubuntu 18.0.4 Bionic (deb), SuSE Leap 15.1 (rpm), Windows (7z) at https://github.com/3Dickulus/FragM/releases/
+   You can find pre-built packages for OSX 10.14.4, Ubuntu 18.0.4 Bionic, SuSE Leap 15.1 and Windows at https://github.com/3Dickulus/FragM/releases/

 # Dependencies

-   Recommends:  ffmpeg or mencoder for creating videos from a folder full of images using the Video Dialog.
+   Recommends:  ffmpeg or mencoder for creating videos from a folder of images using the Video Dialog.

    Pre-depends: OpenEXR v2.4 https://github.com/AcademySoftwareFoundation/openexr/releases ( Win version uses static linked OpenEXR lib )